|

 Carmelagiri Elephant Park

-On our way back we went to the location of Periyakanal fall only to find a thin stream of water drizzling along the hills.
+On our way back we went to the location of Chinnakanal Fall only to find a thin stream of water drizzling along the hills.

 Day 3 – The day we returned from Munnar